profLewis/librat/README.md

-librat
+librat 🐀
 ------------
-`librat` (actually called `ratlib` in the code) is a ray tracing library built for radiative trabnsfer simulations for remote sensing studies.
+`librat` (🐁 actually called `ratlib` in the code) is a ray tracing library built for radiative trabnsfer simulations for remote sensing studies.

-    lib🐁 rat🐀lib

 📲Installation
 ============